JoshuaKGoldberg/create/packages/site/src/content/docs/concepts/inputs.md

 Don't rely on it yet.
 :::

-An _Input_ defines a standalone function to provide any dynamic data needed to inform [Blocks](./blocks).
+An _Input_ defines a standalone function to provide any dynamic data needed to inform production.
-These may include:
+Unlike [Blocks](./blocks) and [Presets](./presets), Inputs are not bound to any one [Schema](./schemas).
+Inputs may be shared and used freely within production functions.

+The kinds of dynamic data sourced by Inputs often include:

 - Files on disk, such as raw text or parsed `.json`
 - Sending network requests
 - Running terminal commands, such as `npm whoami`

 `create` will manage providing inputs with a runtime [Context](../runtime/contexts) containing a file system, network fetcher, and shell runner.

+## Production

+Inputs define their logic for reading data in a `produce()` function.

 For example, an input that retrieves the current running time: